-8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity X ☐ Painting A☐ B☐ ☐ Theatre play A☐ B☐ ☐ Music A☐ B☐ □ Sculpture A □ B □ ☐ Creative Writing (storytelling, poetry, etc.) A☐ B☐ ☐ Arts and crafts (pottering, needlework, sewing, etc.) • X Other, please, specify photography 9 Materials Materials used for this project: books, photos, clothes, makeup and computers for creating the online final report as well as photo collage.
-10 Who runs the activity □a person/parents □an organization/institution activity X a school □an informal group □an NGO □other 11 Benefits and results a.
+8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity X □ Painting A □ B □ □ Theatre play A □ B □ □ Music A □ B □ □ Sculpture A □ B □ \Box Creative Writing (storytelling, poetry, etc.) A \Box B \Box □ Arts and crafts (pottering, needlework, sewing, etc.) X Other, please, specify photography 9 Materials Materials used for this project: books, photos, clothes, makeup computers for creating the online final report as well as photo collage 10 Who runs the □a person/parents □an organization/institut ion activity X a school □an NGO □other 11 Benefits and results a.
 The benefits of this best practice for the target groups The arts are not only perfectly integrated with each other, but they also complement other subjects.
 They help to create a coherent picture of the world to systematize students' knowledge, develop and improve their practical skills.
 In addition, the project also developed key competences, including learning to learn, social and civic competences.
 Integrated activities provide ongoing research, collaboration, a challenge for innovation, and motivational inspiration for a variety of exciting activities.
 The most important thing is the passion and enthusiasm of teachers and students. b.
 Community/social impact A heterogeneous community is based on the values of respect and tolerance.
-Each member of the community is responsible for the full participation of the other members.
-Efforts are made to help students understand their and others' needs by rationally sharing roles and providing the necessary support to each other.
-12 Challenge to inclusion addressed Socio-economic challenge.
+Each member of the community is responsible for the full understand their and others' needs by rationally sharing roles a providing the necessary support to each other. and 12 Challenge to inclusion addressed Socio-economic challenge.
 13 How did it address that challenge?
-The project shows that the more students participate, the more it reduces exclusion in the cultural, school, and social life of the institution.
-Experience has also shown that diversity in the classroom has a positive effect on the group environment, which facilitates the teaching and learning process.
-By giving students the opportunity to work creatively, they were able to feel actively involved in all aspects of the creative process and they took responsibility for their own learning.
-14 21 st skills addressed independence education based on communication and collaboration creativity and aesthetic perception sense of responsibility knowing oneself and others 15 UDL - involvement 13 as Guiding principle - experiential learning - freedom of creative expression
+The project shows that the more students participate, the more it redu exclusion in the cultural, school, and social life of the institut Experience has also shown that diversity in the classroom has a posi effect on the group environment, which facilitates the teaching learning process.
+By giving students the opportunity to work creativ they were able to feel actively involved in all aspects of the crea process and they took responsibility for their own learning. ion. itive and ely, 14 21 st skills addressed independence education based on communication and collaboration creativity and aesthetic perception sense of responsibility knowing oneself and others involvement 15 UDL as Guiding principle experiential learning freedom of creative expression

 - experience of success

-16 Website and other contact information
+16 Website and other contact information //

 Did you understand your task?

 EXP ERTS INPUT Did the theme and format of the sessions meet your expectations?

 Which activities were interesting?
 Why?

 stions for What would you like to change?

 Refle ection What was new for you?

 What help did you expect?